October 2025 Clarion Now Online

 NEW BUSINESS

-• Ms. Vose moved to approve Map and Lot # 029-046-000 Quitclaim Deed to return the home to the former owner.
+Junkyard Permit: Ms. Vose moved to approve the annual renewal for E.W.
+Salvage dated 9/17/2025 to continue operating the junkyard.
 Ms. Mayberry seconded.
-With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the Quitclaim Deed was approved, and the home returned to previous owner.
+With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved, and the permit was signed.

-• Ms. Vose moved to approve Map and Lot # 028-013-001 Quitclaim Deed to return the home to the former owner.
+Ms. Vose moved to enter into the Hooper Trustees meeting at 8:02 PM.
 Ms. Mayberry seconded.
-With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the Quitclaim Deed was approved, and the home returned to previous owner.
+With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.

 Ms. Vose moved that the Non-Public Session Minutes be sealed.
 Seconded by Ms. Mayberry.
 With Ms. Vose, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.

-Adjournment: Mr. Dalessio declared the meeting adjourned at 8:31 PM.
+ADJOURNMENT: Mr. Dalessio declared the meeting adjourned at 8:51 PM.

 Respectfully submitted,